 These days, it seems like everyone is telling high-school seniors the same thing: you need to go to college.
 The chorus of voices encouraging college enrollment is relentless, and so is the college marketing blitz.
 Students are inundated with fancy brochures and letters from college deans, with email marketing campaigns, with carefully designed ads on social media platforms, and even with text messages and phone calls from college sales representatives (ahem, I mean admission counselors).

 As Director of Admission at Sterling College in Vermont, I obviously believe in the value of a college education, and am eager to connect with students who are the right fit for Sterling.
-We offer Bachelor’s of Arts degrees in Sustainable Agriculture, Ecology, Environmental Humanities, Outdoor Education, and Sustainable Food Systems, and right-fit students need to be passionate about environmental stewardship and excited about attending a college where enrollment is capped at 150 undergraduate students.
+We offer Bachelor’s of Arts degrees in Sustainable Agriculture & Food Systems, Ecology, Environmental Humanities, and Outdoor Education and right-fit students need to be passionate about environmental stewardship and excited about attending a college where enrollment is capped at 150 undergraduate students.
 I often say that Sterling is not the right college for 99 out of 100 students, and that’s OK – it’s the 1 student in 100 who I want to get to know.

 But what about students who aren’t the right fit for Sterling College, and who also aren’t sure whether ANY college is right for them?